Optimal Transport and Skorokhod Embedding: Embeddings in abundance

 \begin{remark} The arguments above extend from local time at $0$ to a general continuous additive functional $A$.
-Writing $L^x$ for local time in $x$, $A$ can be represented in the form $A_t:=\int_0^t L_s^x\, dm_A(x)$.
+Recalling that $\LT^x$ denotes local time in $x$, $A$ can be represented in the form $A_t:=\int_0^t \LT_s^x\, dm_A(x)$.
 Let $f$ be a convex function such that $f'' = m_A$ in the sense of distributions.
-If $\int f\, d\mu < \infty$, then Proposition \ref{prop:LTConv} still holds with $A$ in place of $L$; the above proof is easily adapted to the more general situation.
+If $\int f\, d\mu < \infty$, then Lemma \ref{prop:LTConv} still holds with $A$ in place of $\LT$; the above proof is easily adapted to the more general situation.

-In this manner, we deduce the existence of optimal solutions to \eqref{SkoSol} for functionals depending on $A$.
-By analogy with Theorem \ref{thm:Vallois} this can be used to generate (inverse-/cave-) barrier-type embeddings of various kinds.
+In this manner, we deduce the existence of optimal solutions to \eqref{SkoSol} for functions depending on $A$.
+By analogy with Theorem \ref{thm:Vallois} this can be used to generate (inverse-/cave-) barrier type embeddings of various kinds.
 Other generalizations and variants may be considered in a similar manner.
 We leave specific examples as an exercise for the reader. \end{remark}

-\begin{remark} In Cox and \OB{} \cite{CoOb11b}, embeddings are constructed which maximize certain double-exit probabilities: for example, to maximize the probability that both $\ol{B}_\tau \ge \ol{b}$ and $\ul{B}_\tau \le \ul{b}$, for given levels $\ol{b}$ and $\ul{b}$.
-In this case, the embedding is no longer naturally viewed as a barrier-type construction; instead, it is natural to characterize the embedding in terms of where the paths with different crossing behaviour for the barriers finish (for example, the paths which only hit the upper level may end up above a certain value, or between two other values).
-However, it is possible, again using a suitable secondary maximization problem, to show that there exists an optimizer demonstrating the behaviour characterizing the Cox-\OB{} embeddings.
-(Specifically, if we write $H_{b}((f,s)) = \inf\{t\le s: f(t) = b\}$, $\ul{H} = H_{\ul{b}} \wedge H_{\ol{b}}$ and $\ol{H} = H_{\ul{b}}\vee H_{\ol{b}}$ then the secondary maximization problem $\tilde\gamma((f,s)) = ((f(s)-\ul{H}((f,s)))^2 \1_ {\ul{H} \le s}/2 - ((f(s)-\ol{H}((f,s)))^2 \1_{\ol{H} \le s}$ is sufficient to rederive the form of these embeddings.) \end{remark}